yahoo/cocoapods-blocklist/README.md

 # cocoapods-blacklist

+**Please Note:** This repository has known security vulnerabilities.
+Use at your own risk!

 [![Build Status](https://travis-ci.org/yahoo/cocoapods-blacklist.svg?branch=master)](https://travis-ci.org/yahoo/cocoapods-blacklist)

 A CocoaPods plugin used to check a project against a list of pods that you do not want included in your build.
 Security is the primary use, but keeping specific pods that have conflicting licenses is another possible use.